How to Change Resolution in DaVinci Resolve (Quickly!)

 How to Change Existing Timeline Resolution for Individual Timelines in Resolve?

-In some of the cases, you might need to downscale an individual timeline.
+In some cases, you might need to downscale an individual timeline.

 Let me explain…